MaSe69/mase/md/20_LeadershipTheory/21_teams.md

 In this context, Dunbar's number mainly tell us where we are coming from.
 As social being, we need to be member of groups.

 With respect to the HEXACO test, an interesting question might be which group the participant had in mind.
-It is likely to make a difference, when investigating the propensity of cheating, if this cheating is understood to be with respect to the familiar group of 150 members or with respect to an rather anonymous state.
+It is likely to make a difference, when investigating the propensity of cheating, if this cheating is understood to be with respect to the familiar group of 150 members or with respect to a rather anonymous state.

 ### System I and System II

-One ingenuity of David Kahnemann has been to simplify the complexity of neurocience into just 'two systems'.
+One ingenuity of David Kahnemann has been to simplify the complexity of neuroscience into just 'two systems'.

 As Gamble, Gowlett and Dunbar, see [References of this site](references), indicate system II was rather developed to enable bigger group sizes.